For inheritance tax planning and advice, request a free, no obligation phone consultation with the highest rated Independent Financial Advisors.

 Inheritance Tax Exemptions

-The inheritance tax threshold is £325,000 and will remain so until 2014-15 and anything above this threshold will be taxed at 40%.
+The inheritance tax threshold is £325,000 per person and anything above this threshold will be taxed at 40%.
 If you think you might exceed the threshold, you may want to gift some of your assets in advance of your death.
 Certain gifts you make more than seven years before your death will be exempt from inheritance tax.

 You will need to get financial advice about which gifts will be exempt from inheritance tax.
 Making the right decisions at this stage could save you thousands of pounds by not retaining all your wealth until you die which would then be subject to inheritance tax should you breach the exemption threshold.